rishabhxchoudhary/nextjs-portfolio/blogs/standered-dp-problems.md

 Link: https://cses.fi/problemset/task/1745

-You have n coins with certain values.
+You have $n$ coins with certain values.
 Your task is to find all money sums you can create using these coins.

 Solution:
 - This problem can be seen as a variation of the subset sum problem, which is a well-known dynamic programming problem.
 - In the subset sum problem, we are given a set of integers, and the goal is to determine if there exists a subset of the integers that sums up to a given target value.
 The solution to the subset sum problem can be modified to solve the problem of finding all money sums.

-- Lets first find S = sum of all coins, this is the maximum sum we can get.
+- Let's first find $S$, which is the sum of all coin values.
+This is the maximum sum we can get.
-- Initialize a boolean array dp of size S+1, where S is the sum of all coin values.
+- Initialize a boolean array $dp$ of size $(S+1)$, where $S$ is the sum of all coin values.
-- Set all elements of dp to false initially.
+- Set all elements of $dp$ to false initially.
-- Set dp[0] to true, indicating that we can always make a sum of 0 using an empty set.
+- Set $dp[0]$ to true, indicating that we can always make a sum of 0 using an empty set.
-- Iterate over each coin value from 1 to n (assuming the coins are stored in an array called coins).
+- Iterate over each coin value from 1 to $n$ (assuming the coins are stored in an array called $coins$).
-    - Iterate backward from S to coins[i].
+    - Iterate backward from $S$ to $coins[i]$.
-    - If dp[j - coins[i]] is true, set dp[j] to true, indicating that we can make a sum of j using the current coin.
+    - If $dp[j - coins[i]]$ is true, set $dp[j]$ to true, indicating that we can make a sum of $j$ using the current coin.
     - By iterating backward, we ensure that each coin is used only once in creating the money sums.
-The dynamic programming table dp keeps track of the possible sums that can be formed.
+The dynamic programming table $dp$ keeps track of the possible sums that can be formed.
-- After completing the iterations, all indices j for which dp[j] is true represent the money sums that can be created using the given coins.
+- After completing the iterations, all indices $j$ for which $dp[j]$ is true represent the money sums that can be created using the given coins.

 ```cpp:
 signed main()